About This Course

 Why Choose This Course

 This course is ideal if you want to combine your interest in international business and languages.
-It is the only course in Cork University Business School that has a year of study abroad as an integral element of the programme.
+It is the only course in the Cork University Business School that has a year of study abroad as an integral element of the programme.
 If you want to develop an international outlook, practical skills that are in demand from employers in global markets, and an appreciation of other languages, cultures, and literature then this course is ideal for you.